Flat Fee Landlord

 2026 Market Context

-For individual investors with 1–10 properties, market selection matters — but management quality matters more.
+For individual investors with 1 to 10 properties, market selection matters — but management quality matters more.
 A well-managed property in a moderately strong market will consistently outperform a poorly managed property in the top-ranked market.
+This is not a theoretical observation: our data across hundreds of managed properties shows that the difference between a 15-day vacancy and a 45-day vacancy on a $2,000/month rental is $2,000 in lost income — the equivalent of wiping out an entire percentage point of annual return.

 #1 Phoenix, AZ: Growth + Affordability

-Best for: Buy-and-hold SFR in targeted submarkets near employment hubs.
-Conservative rent growth assumptions are appropriate for underwriting.
+Best for: Buy-and-hold SFR in targeted suburband submarkets near employment hubs.
+Conservative rent growth assumptions (3-4% annually) are appropriate for underwriting.
+Investors comfortable with moderate cyclical risk in exchange for above-average long-term returns.

 #2 Raleigh-Durham (Research Triangle), NC

-Raleigh's metro population has surpassed 1.6 million and continues growing at 2%+ annually, driven by tech, life sciences, and university employment.
-Research Triangle Park (RTP) employment has diversified significantly beyond tobacco and textiles.
-Strong long-term appreciation potential with reasonable acquisition multiples compared to larger tech hubs.
+Raleigh metro population has surpassed 1.6 million and continues growing at 2%+ annually, driven by tech, life sciences, and university employment.
+Research Triangle Park (RTP) employment has diversified significantly beyond its historical base, attracting Apple, Google, and major life sciences employers.
+Strong long-term appreciation potential with reasonable acquisition multiples compared to larger tech hubs like Austin or the Bay Area.

 #3 Austin, TX: Big Metro, Pick Your Submarket